shcallaway/scrape-mal/README.md

 ## Production

-scrape_mal is deployed in production using AWS Lambda (as an HTTP API), S3 (for storing raw HTML), and Postgres on RDS.
+scrape_mal is deployed in production using the following AWS resources:

+- Lambda
+- API Gateway
+- S3
+- RDS